top of page

 The Flawed Philosophy of the Hero (And What Can Be Learned From It)

-A group of a moving ship.
+A group of ships enduring a wave.

 The hero.
 We want to be him, for he is the most desirable character in the story.
 We want to be him because the hero is a powerful paladin who beats the bad guys and saves the day.
 With it, he gains prestige, attractiveness, and desirability.
 However, in the name of good, the hero might as well be an all-powerful idiot; a blind zealot; a blind follower of everything good, and a vengeful warrior against everything that opposes it.